spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-backup-borg.md

 BorgBackup is a deduplicating backup program with optional compression and encryption.
 That means your daily incremental backups can be stored in a fraction of the space and is safe whether you store it at home or on a cloud service.

+You will need a remote server where borg will store the backups.
+There are hosted, borg compatible solutions available, such as [BorgBase](https://www.borgbase.com).

-The backup will run based on `matrix_backup_borg_schedule` var (systemd timer calendar), default: 4am every day
+The backup will run based on `matrix_backup_borg_schedule` var (systemd timer calendar), default: 4am every day.

 ## Prerequisites

-1. Create ssh key on any machine:
+1. Create a new SSH key:

 ```bash
 ssh-keygen -t ed25519 -N '' -f matrix-borg-backup -C matrix
 ```

+This can be done on any machine and you don't need to place the key in the `.ssh` folder.
+It will be added to the Ansible config later.

-2. Add public part of that ssh key to your borg provider / server:
+2. Add the **public** part of this SSH key (the `matrix-borg-backup.pub` file) to your borg provider/server:

+If you plan to use a hosted solution, follow their instructions.
+If you have your own server, copy the key over:

 ```bash
 # example to append the new PUBKEY contents, where: